 When at Rydal Cave you can go and walk inside.
 How far inside is up to you 😉

 Leave Rydal Cave to walk back to Rydal Water

-When you are done with the cave, stand so it is behind you, and take the trail that takes you straight ahead and down to the right (see photo below).
+When you are done with Rydal Cave, stand so it is behind you, and walk along the trail that takes you straight ahead and down to the right (see photo below).

 This will lead you around another cave, then when you reach the river stream, turn left.